freshworks/nucleus/README.md

 ==============================================================================
 ![Build](https://github.com/freshdesk/nucleus/workflows/Build/badge.svg?branch=master)

-This is the repository of the Freshworks Component Library based on the unified Freshworks Design Language https://freshworks.invisionapp.com/dsm/freshworks/d-labs-design-system
+This is the repository of the Freshworks Component Library based on the Unified Freshworks Design Language https://freshworks.invisionapp.com/dsm/freshworks/d-labs-design-system